In August, I created and launched the Ebook Writing Workshop, which brought in $2,474.20.

 Action Step: What result can people expect if they buy and implement what you have?
 This can be tough and scary, but it will make a world of difference once you sell it.
 If you aren’t confident in what you have to sell, why should anyone else be?

 By now, I have a pretty good idea of what people want, but I don’t rely solely on the feedback I get, because people don’t always know what they need to reach their goal.

-In my Ebook Writing Workshop, I have one goal, and that is to help them take action and get their ebook done.
+In my Ebook Writing Workshop (no longer available, at least not always), I have one goal, and that is to help them take action and get their ebook done.